 PAD locations in the Parish

-There are three PADs around the parish, for use in an emergency and are located as follows:
+There are four PADs around the parish, for use in an emergency and are located as follows:

-Dumbleton: to the right of the entrance of Dumbleton Village Hall on Dairy Lane
+At Dumbleton Village Hall: to the right of the entrance on Dairy Lane

 Great Washbourne: in the red telephone box on Beckford Road, close to the entrance of Church Lane